ARMmbed/uvisor/README.md

   </tbody>
 </table>

-If you want to know how to use the uVisor APIs to setup a secure box please refer to the [quick-start guide](docs/QUICKSTART.md) and to the full [API documentation](docs/API.md).
+If you want to know how to use the uVisor APIs to setup a secure box please refer to the [Quick-Start Guide for uVisor on mbed OS](docs/api/QUICKSTART.md) and to the full [uVisor API documentation](docs/api/API.md).

 ### The boot process